aqeelanwar/PEDRA/algorithms/readme.md

 #### Run-time controls using PyGame screen
-Right now the simulation supports only the following two functionalities (other functionalities can be added by modifying the check_user_input module in the aux_function.py file for the phase infer)
+Right now the simulation supports only the following two functionalities (other functionalities can be added by modifying the check_user_input module in the aux_function.py file for the mode infer)

 * Backspace key: Pause/Unpause the simulation
 * S key: Save the altitude variation and trajectory graphs at the following location